Algernon B. Jackson

-Algernon Brashear Jackson (1878-1942) was a prominent African American physician, surgeon, writer, and columnist who contributed profoundly to the National Negro Health Movement, an organization which sought to uplift African Americans by educating them on preventative medicine and public health.
+Algernon Brashear Jackson (1878–1942) was a prominent African American physician, surgeon, writer, and columnist who contributed profoundly to the National Negro Health Movement, an organization which sought to uplift African Americans by educating them on preventative medicine and public health.
 He was also well known for being a founding member of the Sigma Pi Phi fraternity and pioneering an effective treatment for rheumatism.

 Personal life

-Algernon B. Jackson was born in Princeton, Indiana, on May 21, 1878, to Charles A. Jackson and Sarah L. (née Brashear) Jackson.
+Jackson was born in Princeton, Indiana, on May 21, 1878, to Charles A. Jackson and Sarah L. (née Brashear) Jackson.
 His mother was a public school teacher in the area and received an extensive education at several institutions, including Indiana University, University of Pennsylvania, Temple University, and Drexel Institute.
-He married Elizabeth A. Newman on June 20, 1920 in Media, Pennsylvania.
-He died on October 22, 1942 in his home in Washington, D.C., at age 64.
+He married Elizabeth A. Newman on June 20, 1920, in Media, Pennsylvania.
+He died on October 22, 1942, in his home in Washington, D.C., at age 64.

 Career

-Jackson attended Indiana University for his undergraduate education and then continued on to Jefferson Medical College in Philadelphia, where, in 1901, he earned his M.D.
-He completed additional post-graduate work at Columbia University and the University of Pennsylvania.
+Jackson attended Indiana University for his undergraduate education and then continued on to Jefferson Medical College in Philadelphia, where, in 1901, he became the first African American to earn his Doctor of Medicine (M.D.) degree from that institution He completed additional post-graduate work at Columbia University and the University of Pennsylvania.
 He then became an assistant surgeon at Philadelphia Polyclinic Hospital—an institution run exclusively by white physicians.
 He was the first and only black surgeon to work at the hospital at that time and kept the position for thirteen years.
 Jackson ran in rather privileged circles within the African American community and had clear ties to Booker T. Washington (via the National Negro Health Movement) and Henry McKee Minton (a well-established doctor of a notoriously wealthy African American family), among others.

 In 1907, Jackson cofounded the Mercy Hospital School for Nurses and undertook the position of Surgeon-in-Chief, which he maintained for 15 years before becoming the hospital's Superintendent.
 He continued in this position for 9 more years until 1921, at which point he left to accept a job at Howard University.
 He was succeeded as Superintendent by friend and fellow co-founder of Sigma Pi Phi, Henry McKee Minton.
 From 1921 to 1934 he was a professor of bacteriology and public health, from 1921 to 1925 he was the director of the School of Public Health, and from 1926 to 1928 he was physician in charge at Howard University.

 Jackson made headlines in the medical community for discovering the injection of magnesium sulphate as an effective treatment for rheumatism in 1911.
 In 1904, Jackson, Henry McKee Minton, and two other fellow African American medical professionals became the founding members of Sigma Pi Phi, the first black Greek Letter organization, with the goal of uniting other like-minded black professionals in the North.
 He authored three books: Evolution and Life: A Series of Lay Sermons, The Man Next Door, and Jim and Mr. Eddy: A Dixie Motorlogue.